davidrobert/site-livros-recomendados/README.md

 Enjoy: you can visit your `/public/index.html` file as `/`, `/index` or `/index.html`.
 Any other `/foo/bar.html` will be served also from `/foo/bar`.

-In the future:
+### In the future...

-- commit your changes with git
+You will commit your changes with git:

     git add *
     git commit -am "describe your changes"

-- deploy again to heroku
+and deploy them to Heroku:

     git push heroku master

-Bonus:

-- rename your app:
+### Renaming your app to get an awesome.heroku.com subdomain

     heroku rename new-name

+### Colophon

-- Heroku is an awesome platform, [learn more about it...](http://devcenter.heroku.com/)
+Heroku is an awesome platform, make yourself a favor and [learn more about it...](http://devcenter.heroku.com/)